 The “Dirty Dozen” list has received criticism from many experts within the scientific community, and for good reason.
-The Produce for Better Health Foundation (PBH) recently completed a comprehensive analysis of the methods used by the EWG to create this list.
-Our analysis reveals a number of issues, including:
+We completed a comprehensive analysis into the methods used by the EWG to create this list.
+Our analysis reveals numerous issues, including:

-What We Know About The Benefits Of Fruits And Vegetables
+What We Know About The Benefits Of Fruits & Vegetables

-In short, fruits and vegetables, regardless of form (fresh, frozen, canned, dried and 100% juice), are closely associated with a multitude of health and well-being benefits.
+In short, fruits and vegetables, regardless of type or form (fresh, frozen, canned, dried and 100% juice) as well as production methods, are closely associated with a multitude of health and well-being benefits.
 Decades of research and numerous studies confirm that increasing consumption of produce—both conventional and/or organic—improves health and reduces the risk of chronic disease and mortality.
 For instance, it has been estimated that, if just half of all Americans increased their consumption of a fruit or vegetable by a single serving each day, 20,000 cancer cases could be prevented every year.

 What We Know About Pesticides In Produce